raspberry-pi-maker/easywsclient/README.md

 easywsclient
 ============

-It was copied from https://github.com/dhbaird/easywsclient.
+It was forked from https://github.com/dhbaird/easywsclient.
 Detailed introduction and usage can be found on the above site.

 David Baird's easywsclient is a good code, but from my experience it needs some improvement.